 If you have questions about snacks for your keto diet or whether you should even be snacking whilst on a ketogenic diet, then go straight here…

 I keep different types of keto snacks for different reasons and situations.

 When I am at home, quick is still important, but I have way more options.

-Since I’ve started on a keto diet, these are the snacks I have always had on hand…
+Since I’ve started on a keto diet, these are the snacks I always have on hand…

 What type of snack are you looking for?